SE-P10/SPG/Documentation/Retrospective-Template-Sprint1.md

 <br>Better coordination between Back-end and front-end, in particular for the API calls and function's paramters
 <br>Connect Sonar with Jest and Cypress test to report sonar coverage
 <br>Add two separate task for testing (unit and E2E), add a task 'code review'
-<br>Solve issues opened by the stakeholders
+<br>Solve issues opened by the stakeholders<br>Add specific task for remediation of a specific issue by Sonar

 - One thing you are proud of as a Team!!